nomis51/horus/README.md

-# winpass
+# WinPass
-Windows implementation of password-store for the terminal
+A Windows implementation of zx2c4 password-store